dncrht/imgur/README.md

 image = imgur_session.image.image.upload('portrait.jpg')
 ```

-image is now an instance of Imgur::Image, a convenient way to manage all the attributes of your image (at least more convenient than a multilevel dictionary):
+image is now an instance of Imgurapi::Image, a convenient way to manage all the attributes of your image (at least more convenient than a multilevel dictionary):
 ```ruby
 name = nil
 title = nil